Rafaeldasilvaperes/Arthou/README.md

 The First Goal is to build the front-end part of a website meant to be an eCommerce plataform to sell many types of art online.
 After finished, it is supposed to be able to consume a RESTful API I intend to create next.

+You can check the wireframes on Figma too using this link: [Arthou Wireframes](https://www.figma.com/file/v7LyHVVUQdiD2ZvveRyLNo/Wireframing_Peresquitos?node-id=427371%3A448)

 ![Arthou Main Page](https://github.com/Rafaeldasilvaperes/Arthou/blob/main/wireframe/arthou_index.png)

 <br><hr>